Keshav Puram

 Keshav Puram is a locality in the northwest district of Delhi, India.
 It was first developed by the Delhi Development Authority.
 The area has a lot of parks and the pollution levels are low.
 The number of people living there is also low.

 Administration and politics

-Keshav Puram is in the constituency represented by MLA Mr Rajesh Gupta of the Aam Aadami Party.
+Keshav Puram is in the constituency represented by MLA Mr. Rajesh Gupta of the Aam Aadami Party.
 The area falls under the Wazirpur jurisdiction (No.17) of Delhi.
 Keshav Puram falls under the Chandni Chowk Constituency, presently represented in the Lok Sabha by Dr. Harsh vardhan, BJP.
 It is a ward of the Municipal Corporation of Delhi.
 The constituent blocks of Keshav Puram are all represented by Resident Welfare Associations.

 After the delimitation of assembly constituencies, Keshav Puram now falls under the Wazirpur assembly constituency.
-In the 2008 election, Congress candidate Hari Shankar Gupta defeated BJP's Mange Ram Garg.
-Ex-MLA Anil Bhardwaj of Congress, who happens to be a resident of Keshav Puram, represents the Tri Nagar assembly constituency, and defeated BJP's Dr. Nand Kishore Garg on two consecutive occasions.
+This is represented by AAP's Rajesh Gupta.